Dr. Nick Bruski

 - 5 release days to plan as teams and work with outside consultants

-- Regular observation by the Chief Academic Officer with feedback
+- Regular observation by the Principal with feedback

 At Montecito Union, our vision is to set a global standard of educational excellence.
 We strive to give our students the academic foundation to creatively solve complex problems, to apply interpersonal and collaborative skills, and to demonstrate a genuine sense of curiosity in a student-focused and supportive environment.
 We seek to help our students be empowered thinkers who positively impact and adapt to our ever changing and diverse world.